Who is Matt Gaetz’s wife, Ginger? The woman standing by her man amid sex allegations

 Ginger Gaetz beams as she stands beside her husband in loved-up photos curated on her Instagram page.

-Her supportive posts about Gaetz, 42, signal an intent to stand by him as he battles resurfaced sexual allegations from his past.
+Her supportive posts about Gaetz, 42, signaled an intent to stand by him as he battled resurfaced sexual allegations from his past.

-“Attorney General will look great on you my love,” Ginger wrote a week ago when he was tapped by Trump to join his cabinet, and the backlash began to mount.
+And now, she has now signaled she will continue to stand by him after he announced he was withdrawing from the process of becoming Trump’s next attorney general.

+“It is clear that my confirmation was unfairly becoming a distraction to the critical work of the Trump/Vance Transition,” Gaetz wrote in a post on X on Thursday.

 While the vast majority of her followers posted supportive messages, she ignored one comment.
 “Him behind bars will be better,” one person retorted.